brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 ### Methods

-This dashboard aggregates data from the 1st District Attorney’s Office's Action case management system, stored and shared by the Colorado District Attorneys’ Council (CDAC).
+This dashboard aggregates data from the Denver District Attorney Office's case management system, Action, stored and shared by the Colorado District Attorneys’ Council (CDAC).

 <a name="sample size"></a> To address issues of small sample size, the following measures were implemented: